- Editor Rating

 Bluehost offers many useful features such as easy to use control panel, SSL, SSH, and FTP.
 Besides, they also implemented Weebly as their website builder.

 If you’re not familiar with SSL (Secure Socket Layer) technology, most hosting sites have this for their e-commerce customers.
 At least that’s what it’s commonly used for.
-However, even if you’re not running an e-commerce site, but hosting a bulletin board with sign-in information, you can take advantage of Bluehost’s free shared SSL certificate for those on a shared IP address.
-However, this free resource does have data limitations, so keeping your individual file sizes small (either through pixel-size modification or compression) is recommended, or else certain parts of your site will likely only load halfway.
+However, even if you’re not running an e-commerce site, but hosting a bulletin board with sign-in information, you can take advantage of Bluehost’s free shared Let’s Encrypt SSL certificate for those on a shared IP address.

 FTP access is usually a common feature of most hosting companies and Bluehost is no different.
 FTP, if you’re not familiar with it, simply means “File Transfer Protocol.”
 If you don’t have an FTP account, you can create one directly by going to your cPanel.
 If you need step by step instructions on how next to proceed, the knowledge base will help you out.